What is conversion fraud?

 1. Polygraph uses advanced click fraud detection - better than any system used by the advertising networks - to detect every fake click.
 That means if a bot, or some other form of trickery, is used to click on your ads, Polygraph will log the date, time, IP address, referrer, and technique used by the scammer.

-2. Polygraph tells you which of your ad keywords are currently being targeted by click fraudsters, so you can remove the ad keywords from your campaigns, or price the fraud into your product.
+2. Polygraph tells you which of your ad keywords are currently being targeted by click fraudsters, so you can hide your ads from bots by adding their nefarious search terms as negatives.

 3. Polygraph gives you the domains of the scam websites targeting your ads, so you can block the websites from displaying or clicking on your ads.